tmd-lab/tmdsimpy/README.md

     year = {In Preparation}
 }
 ```
-For the Rough Contact Friction model, please cite (MATLAB code for this model and the paper preprint can be found [here](https://github.com/tmd-lab/microslip-rough-contact)):
+For the rough contact friction model, please cite (MATLAB code for this model and the paper preprint can be found [here](https://github.com/tmd-lab/microslip-rough-contact)):
 ```
 @article{porterTowardsAPredictive2023,
     title = {Towards a predictive, physics-based friction model for the dynamics of jointed structures},